as2network/snapshot/README.md

 [Check Current Genesis Wallet Addresses](https://freight-trust.typeform.com/to/ihyTk4wE)

+Those who are on the list are good to go to be included , if you are NOT on the list of addrsses , enter it using the link, those who are included in the genesis list will get a small bonus of 500 EDI

 ## Genesis Requirements

 If not on this list of addresses you must [add your address]